vim-advent-calendar/vimways.org/content/2018/romainl-dont-use-vim.md

 Vim is a complex program that lives in a bubble of its own.
 Its, shall we say, many peculiarities make it impossible to pick it up like one would pick Atom or Sublime Text up.
 Unlike those editors, Vim requires serious learning and unlearning before even being able to perform the slightest edit.
 Yes, it will take months before you use it more or less correctly and it will take decades to master it.
 Will it be worth it?
 I can't tell.
 It certainly has been worth it for me and many others while many more gave up or switched to other editors.

-Learning Vim, or any other powerful program like Photoshop or Blender, requires a patience and a discipline that not everyone can afford and that's OK because not everyone has to learn those things.
-If you don't have the required discipline…
+Learning Vim, or any other powerful program like Photoshop or Blender, requires a patience and a discipline that not everyone can afford and that's OK because not everyone has to learn those things. *If you don't have the required discipline you won't reap the expected benefits.*

-*then don't use Vim*.

 ---